kewalaka/terraform-azurerm-res-storage-storageaccount/README.md

 <!-- BEGIN_TF_DOCS -->
 # terraform-azurerm-avm-res-storage-storageaccount

-This is a Storage Account repo in the style of Azure Verified Modules (AVM), it is an 'unofficial' example that has been used for learning AVM.
+This is a Storage Account repo in the style of Azure Verified Modules (AVM), it is an 'unofficial' example.

+This will be deprecated once the upstream resource from Microsoft is available, in the interim, PRs and feedback that align to the AVM specifications are welcome.

-End to end tests run with each CI, this does an end to end deployment into Azure, along with resource tidy up.
+GitHub Actions does an end to end deployment into Azure for each example, along with resource tidy up.
+The following [examples](./examples) are available:

+- the default parameters
+- a storage account & container, deployed with access keys disabled
+- private endpoints (blob & table)

 To find official modules, please visit: <https://aka.ms/AVM>.